matthewmics/cot-documentation/docs/local-server-setup/3_api docker.md

 ```

 :::info
-For the first time using this command it will run migrations and cli for populating the database
+When run for the first time, this command will execute database migrations and run the CLI to populate the database.
 :::

 :::note
-You can test if api is running [http://localhost:3000/api](http://localhost:3000/api)
+You can verify that the API is running by visiting [http://localhost:3000/api](http://localhost:3000/api)
 :::

 To check the status of the containers, you can use: